palmskog/coq-getting-started/INTERFACES.md

 CoqIDE is a graphical editor for Coq written in OCaml by the Coq team.
 See https://coq.inria.fr/refman/Reference-Manual018.html

 The OPAM package for CoqIDE (`coqide`), depends on the OPAM package for the OCaml GTK interface, `lablgtk`.
-In turn, `lablgtk` requires
+In turn, `lablgtk` requires gtksourceview 2.0 with header files.

 In Ubuntu or Debian: